-Choose What’s Right For Your Home
+Choose What’s Right For Staging Your Home

 If you are unsure whether staging is right for you, Kirsten offers some advice.
-She says, I would say ALWAYS stage, but do your research and find the right company, that can interpret your home’s intrinsic character and bring out the very best in it!
+She says I would say ALWAYS stage, but do your research and find the right company, that can interpret your home’s intrinsic character and bring out the very best in it!
 No one staging company is the right fit for every house and it is important to find the one that feels authentic to you, your neighborhood, and your home.

 Represent A Home’s Architecture and Character

 Kirsten sees staging as a way to truly represent your home’s architecture and character.
 She says, we truly believe that houses have a soul and character, and believe staging helps represent a home’s essence and history.
 It is always our goal to take our direction from the home, when curating a staging that is a true representation of the history and architecture, but interpreted in a way that feels relevant to the buyer, for that neighborhood.
 We always put ourselves in the shoes of the buyer.
-In Los Angeles, we have so many different neighborhoods, that each have a unique aesthetic and lifestyle offering.
+In Los Angeles, we have so many different neighborhoods, that each has a unique aesthetic and lifestyle offering.
 We use a lot of vintage and found items in our stagings and each staging is completely curated to feel unique.
-These vintage items help so much, in adding an authenticity to each house and ultimately speaking to the history of the home.
+These vintage items help so much, in adding authenticity to each house and ultimately speaking to the history of the home.

 Reveal Lifestyle Opportunities

 When displaying lifestyle opportunities, Kirsten says, there is a fine line that you have to balance with staging.
-You want to show functionality, so that buyers can actually see how they will live in your home, but you also should think about photography and how the house will show online and in real life, as buyers walk through.
+You want to show functionality so that buyers can actually see how they will live in your home, but you also should think about photography and how the house will show online and in real life, as buyers walkthrough.
 Often there are awkward rooms or spaces that buyers may not see how they can be used, so you should always put more thought into these spaces, showing buyers both practical and beautiful ways to use bonus rooms.
 It’s often great to stage garages, especially in cities like Los Angeles, where space is a premium.
-We like to show buyers that garages can become very useful additional spaces, when converted into a Junior ADU or home office.
+We like to show buyers that garages can become very useful additional spaces when converted into a Junior ADU or home office.

 Create A Natural And Lived In Feeling